s--p/ovos-ww-plugin-hotkeys/readme.md

     "hotkey": {
         "module": "ovos_ww_hotkeys",
-        "listen": true, # I don't know if 'listen' is necessary "active": true, # to add the keyboard listener as an extra wake word option.
+        "listen": true, # I don't know if 'listen' is necessary "active": true, # to add the keyboard listener as an extra wake word option, next to the default voice wake word 'Hey Mycroft'
         "hotkey": "space"
       }
    }